razorpay/blade/rfcs/2024-08-21-motion-presets.md

 - Other alternative is to let consumers do animations
   - Since there are less high level primitives available and it has led to inconsistent motion across products, we prefer to simplify building animations while giving out consistency

-# Adoption strategy
+# Adoption Strategy

-- We plan to target 1 project this quarter (Q2) to get motion adopted
+- We plan to target 1 project this quarter (Q4) to get motion adopted
 - The new projects that are built, should be built with motion presets on design and dev
-- The earlier project that we have should use motion presets when they redesign / revamp
+- The earlier project that we have, should use motion presets when they redesign / revamp

-# How do we educate people?
+## How do we educate people?

 - Interactive documentation will be added on blade.razorpay.com explaining how to use each preset
 - Close-to-real-life examples will be added in documentation to help give idea on how these presets can be used to build complex real-world animations

 # Open Questions

-- React Native support for presets?
+- ## React Native support for presets?

   - We will continue to use React Native Reanimated for now.
 Similar presets can be built on top of react native reanimated in future

-- Should motion components be imported from `@razorpay/blade/components` like other components or `@razorpay/blade/motion`
+- ## Should motion components be imported from `@razorpay/blade/components` like other components or `@razorpay/blade/motion`

   - We'll continue to import from components and utils since they are also components only.

+- ## Why low-level presets like `Fade`, `Move`, etc and not high-level presets like `Appear`, `Disappear`?

+  - We had a long discussion on whether we want to exopse low-level presets or high-level presets.
+What we realised was that how an element appears depends on a lot of things like which element is it, how big / small is it, what is the context of the product, etc. So we can't define that all elements should fade in or all elements should slide in.
+It highly depends on the context of the product.
+  - We realised that consistency on that level, can be brought by building patterns that incorporate motion internally (e.g. Wizard pattern that comes with animation of going from one step to other)

+- ## Why not page transition and section transition?

+  - We earlier had an idea of dividing transitions between.
+1. page transition, 2. section transition, 3. element transition.
+The idea was to bring consistency in high level motion like page, section, and thus reduce variations needed in element transition
+  - Although after exploring this idea, we realised that there is nothing called as "page transition" in most modern application.
+Here's examples of problems we ran into-
+    - If you have topnav, sidenav, and only switch between items inside sidenav, your entire page shouldn't transition.
+Only the workspace part should
+    - If your page has tabs with every tab routing to different URL, your page (or even your workspace) shouldn't transition.
+Only the content inside of the tab panels should
+  - Thus we realised that in the context of transition, everything is an element that have appear and disappear transitions.
+E.g. SideNav, whenever it comes up whether after reloading the page, going from full page screen to sidenav screen, or after moving from login -> dashboard, should have appear transition.
+If we move between pages where sidenav stays constant, it shouldn't transition.

 # References